Mitch Garver Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- The Padres have the second-ranked team ERA among all league pitching staffs (3.78).
+- The 8.9 strikeouts per nine innings put together by the Padres pitching staff ranks 12th in the league.

-- Padres pitchers combine to allow 117 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- The Padres have the top team ERA across all league pitching staffs (3.74).

-- The righty last appeared on Tuesday against the Pittsburgh Pirates, when he went 4 1/3 innings, allowing seven earned runs while giving up eight hits.
+- Padres pitchers combine to surrender 117 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

-- In 18 games this season, the 36-year-old has a 4.80 ERA and 9.6 strikeouts per nine innings, while allowing a batting average of .254 to opposing hitters.
+- The lefty's most recent time out was on Wednesday against the Pittsburgh Pirates, when he tossed six innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.